Marianne Elliott: Royal National Theatre (2006–2017)

-Elliott & Harper Productions (2016–present)
+Critical acclaim and feature film directorial debut (2016–2024)

 In 2016, Elliott teamed up with theatre producer Chris Harper to set up theatre company Elliott & Harper Productions.
 Its first production was the West End premiere of Heisenberg by Simon Stephens, directed by Elliott at the Wyndham's Theatre (3 October 2017 – 6 January 2018) which garnered mixed reviews and poor houses; an inauspicious start to the collaboration.
 Elliott & Harper became co-producers of the National Theatre's Broadway transfer of Angels in America which opened in March 2018, also directed by Elliott.

 The company produced the second West End revival of Company, in which Bobbie was played by a woman.
 It opened at the Gielgud Theatre in September 2018 and the cast included Rosalie Craig as Bobbie, Patti LuPone as Joanne, Mel Giedroyc as Sarah and Jonathan Bailey as Jamie (originally a woman named Amy).
 Elliott commented that Stephen Sondheim "didn’t like the idea at first, but he agreed to let me workshop it in London.
 We filmed part of it and sent it to him in New York, and he said he loved it.
 He has agreed to the odd lyric change, but essentially I’m hoping to tweak it as little as possible.
 Reviving Company 47 years on, I think it actually makes more sense for Bobbie to be a woman."

 "When I was auditioning in London, I couldn't find the person [to play Amy].
 I also felt like this woman wasn't now, wasn't a very modern woman.
 So then I did a crazy thing — I asked a friend of mine, Jonathan Bailey...
 'Would you mind just coming in and trying something for me?
 It's a bit crazy.'
 We worked for maybe an hour and a half, and it wasn't perfect, but I felt (gasp), this is exciting, there's a potential here.
 So I then immediately got on the email to Steve, and I said, 'Steve, you have to be sitting down.
 You have to be having a glass of wine in your hand.
 And take a deep breath, but I'm going to say something to you: I think possibly we should change Amy into a man.'
 And Steve's reply sums him up, really, as a collaborator.
 He basically said, 'Marianne, you need to be sitting down, you need to have a glass of wine in your hand, you need to take a deep breath: I think it's a great idea.'"